densenbyo/NSS_project/README.md

    }
 ```

-# Getting Started only with Spring
+# Getting Started only with Spring on local
+Go to Run -> Edit configuration -> Modify options.
+Add there Environment variables.
+In Environment variables text box write `spring.config.name=localcfg`
 Run LingoApplication in IDE

 # Start with React Front-End